DWSec/DWPriv/README.md

 ## Features
 ### Scoring system
-You might have noticed a number in the output when running DarkTrace from the terminal: DarkTrace allows you to define a whitelist of permissions that are allowed; it will then highlight, in the html report, whitelisted items (in green) and the rest in red, so that you can easily see if app is using a permission it's not supposed to
+You might have noticed a number in the output when running DWTrace from the terminal: DWTrace allows you to define a whitelist of permissions that are allowed; it will then highlight, in the html report, whitelisted items (in green) and the rest in red, so that you can easily see if app is using a permission it's not supposed to

 ### Batch or single file mode
-DarkTrace can be run on a single apk file, or a folder of apps.
+DWTrace can be run on a single apk file, or a folder of apps.
 These are, respectively, the ```--i``` and ```--f``` options

 ### Cheatsheet
 There are a lot of possible permissions an app can request.
 To make it easier to know exactly what a permission is doing, in the report, when you hover over a permission, it will bring up a detailed description of what this permission does.
 In a future update of the software this will also be available for the uses-feature section of the report.